 - spreading your reach

 What is the Best Use of My Time on IG?

 Number one is creating original content.
 This involves many things (see the list above).

-The fact that this is in your control is HUGE!
+The fact that this is in your control is huge.
 Consider part of your posting process to be staying on your feed to greet and encourage comments.
-Create and encourage dialog!
-Answering 7 hours later is not nearly as powerful.
-We understand that it’s not always possible…but try your best.
-We hope that by understanding the value you’ll be encouraged to do so.
+Create and encourage dialog.
+Answering seven hours later is not nearly as powerful.
+We understand that it’s not always possible but try your best.

-Commenting on others!
-Not just your besties.
-Commenting on all the people that you follow and maybe some that you don’t.
+Comment on others’ posts, not just your besties.
+Comment on all the people that you follow and maybe some that you don’t.

 Playing hashtag games doesn’t take nearly as much time as hosting.
 Also, you remain in control of your feed.
 Playing hashtag games doesn’t require posting other people’s photos or words on your photos, so it really is very different.